winglang/wing/docs/02-getting-started/04-console.md

 Make sure you have [installed](./installation#wing-console) the Wing Console on your system before getting started with this step.

-If you are unable to install the Console (e.g. you are running on Windows) or wish to skip this step, jump over to the [Deploying to AWS](./aws) page.
+If you are unable to install the Wing Console (e.g. you are running on Windows), you can also test your application [programmatically](./simulator) or [deploy it to AWS](./aws).

 :::